acend/helm-basics-training/content/labs/04.1/_index.en.md

   #      - chart-example.local
 ```

-So `ingress.enabled` is set to `true` and you have to define a `host` for your ingress.
-Furthermore, we have to define a `path` to your app.
-Lets have a look into your ingress template file to understand whats happening with the `host` & `path` array.
+So `ingress.enabled` is set to `true` and we have to define a `host` for the ingress resource.
+Furthermore, we have to define a `path` to our app.
+Lets have a look into the ingress template file to understand what's happening with the `host` & `path` array.

 ```yaml
 {{- if .Values.ingress.enabled -}}
 {{- $fullName := include "test.fullname" . -}}
 {{- $svcPort := .Values.service.port -}}